Farmer shines as YSU knocks off Westminster

 Farmer added six rebounds for the Penguins (9-3).
 Jaylen Bates added 19 points while going 7 of 11 from the floor, including 3 for 5 from 3-point range, and 2 for 3 from the line, and they also had seven rebounds.
 Damiree Burns went 6 of 9 from the field to finish with 16 points.
 It was the sixth straight victory for the Penguins.

-The Titans were led by Quincy Jones, who posted eight points and eight rebounds.
+The Titans were led by Quincy Jones, who posted 8 points and eight rebounds.
 Reese Leone added six points for Westminster (PA).
-Skevos Kouros also had six points.
+Skevos Kouros also had 6 points.